 Stories do a lot for you as a speaker.
 Stories help you capture attention and build rapport with your audience.
 In addition, stories help you reduce nervousness exponentially.
-As a speaking coach, I tell my students that you really can’t overuse stories and examples.
+As a speaking coach, I tell my students that you really can't overuse stories and examples.
 There is also a science behind telling stories.
 Back in 2016, an abstract was written about the effect of other abstracts. (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0167983.)
-In the paper, the researchers found that when scientist write in a narrative form (story format) were easier to understand, so they were cited more often than other types of papers.
-(Incidentally, that abstract isn’t written in a narrative form, so it is really difficult to understand. ;-}
+In the paper, the researchers found that when a scientist writes in a narrative form (story format), they were easier to understand.
+These abstracts were also cited more often than other types of papers.
+(Incidentally, that abstract wasn't written in a narrative form, so it was really difficult to understand. 😉

 We spend a lot of time in our classes helping participant get really good at using stories in their presentations.
 Why do we do it?
 Easy.
 When a presenter gets into a story, he/she will reduce their nervousness dramatically.
 As a result, the presenter appears more confident and more poised.
 In addition, it is easier to appear enthusiastic when you are telling a good story.
 So, this skill, in and of itself, will help with all four of the top qualities of a good public speaker!